-We may not like to talk about our toilet habits, but it’s a universal action that binds us all, unless, of course, you’re actually doing it right.
-But as it turns out, many of us may being doing it all wrong.
-With Bowel Cancer Awareness month beginning tomorrow, we thought we’d share with you the secret of how to poo properly, according to Charming Bowels’ author Guilia Enders.
+We may not like to talk about our toilet habits, but it’s a universal action that binds us all.
+And as it turns out, many of us may being doing it all wrong.
+We thought we’d share with you the secret of how to poo properly, according to Charming Bowels author Giulia Enders.

-Enders says that there are various studies that show if we want to poo more efficiently, we need to squat.
+Dr Enders says various studies show if we want to poo more efficiently, we need to squat.
 It has something to do with the closure mechanism near the rectum, which doesn’t completely open during sitting down or standing up.
-Evidently, it’s as if this ‘hatch’ acts simialr to a kinked hose when we sit or stand.
+Evidently, it’s as if this ‘hatch’ acts similarly to a kinked hose when we sit or stand.
 Supposedly, squatting is a more natural position for enabling the easy passage of poo, as it puts less pressure on our behinds.

-Ms Enders says, “1.2 billion people around the world who squat have almost no incidence of diverticulosis and fewer problems with piles.
-We in the west, on the other hand, squeeze our gut tissue until it comes out of our bottoms.”
+Dr Enders says: “1.2 billion people around the world who squat have almost no incidence of diverticulosis and fewer problems with piles.
+We in the West, on the other hand, squeeze our gut tissue until it comes out of our bottoms.”

 However, if you’re not one for squatting, you can achieve a similar effect by placing a little stool (no, not that kind of stool!) under your feet and leaning forward when you’re on the loo.
 Or you could try a couple of books.
-(Jeez, where’s the Yellow Pages when you need them?)
+(Where are the Yellow Pages when you need them?)

-Bowel cancer is a silent killer that claims the lives of 77 Australians each week and is Australia’s second biggest cancer killer.
-Bowel Cancer Awareness Month has a simple message: saving lives through early detection.
+June is Bowel Cancer Awareness Month and the perfect time to reflect on this disease.
+Bowel cancer claims the lives of 101 Australians each week, but it’s also one of the most treatable types of cancer if found early.
 And one of the best ways to find out if you have a problem ‘back there’ is to learn more about how your bum works.

 If you want to find out more about Bowel Cancer Awareness month, or more about bowel cancer in general, visit bowelcanceraustralia.org.